MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-pages.md

 |![Designer action bar](media/page-layout-lock2.png "Page layout modes")|Size to content within certain limits|The part will use a scrollbar if content exceeds available space.|
 |![Designer action bar](media/page-layout-lock3.png "Page layout modes")|Size to fill space|The part will use a scrollbar if content exceeds available space.|

+Which of the section sizing behavior is used is dependent on the chosen page type.
 For each of the page types described in the sections below, we present the typical layouts, and the way that the sections are sized.

 ## Card and Document page layouts